facelessuser/BracketHighlighter/readme.md

             <string>#FAF60A</string>
         </dict>
     </dict>

+# Version 1.3
+- Fixed escaped brackets in string handling.
+Also a bit more efficient.

 # Version 1.2
 - Fix angle bracket avoidance when finding brackets inside strings, and make it cleaner